 - a.
-Funding does not need to be used for Facilities Management (FM) expenses, such as set-up/take-down of events.
-There is a separate funding source where FM charges are billed for all student organizations. - b.
+Funding does not need to be used for Facilities Management (FM) expenses, such as set-up/take-down of events. - b.
+All organizations should use the Student Assembly Facilities Management line for Facilities charges and event set-ups: 10-5-410-000-4010.

+- c.
 If there is a charge for excessive cleaning or damage from a student organization event, this will be billed back to the student organization's budget.
-If the student organization does not have sufficient funds to cover the bill, their members will need to cover the remaining bill. - c.
+If the student organization does not have sufficient funds to cover the bill, their members will need to cover the remaining bill. - d.
 Funding does not need to be used for Audiovisual Services (AV) because these are free to student organizations.